ASOA15078U Scandinavian Welfare Regime: Challenged by Europeanization and Globalization (SUMMER 2021)

 Students will acquire rigorous empirical insights that will lead to strong analytical competences viz-á-vis a particular geographical region in a sociological perspective.

-Registration deadline for courses is June 1 for Autumn semester and December 1 for Spring semester.
 Registration deadline for Summer school is June 1.

 The ordinary period for registration for summer school is from November 15'th to December 1'st

 If the course is full after this period, it will NOT be offered

 for registration again, in the extra period for registration from

 May 15'th to June 1'st